Rajeshvce/Drivers/synchronization_techniques/semaphore/semaphore.md

 * **Resource Management :** Limits access to a finite set of resources, like printers, devices, etc.
 * **Reader-Writer Problem :** Allows multiple readers but restricts the writers until no reader is present.
 * **Avoiding Deadlocks :** Prevents deadlocks by controlling the order of allocation of resources.

+## Advantages

+* Flexible resource management is possible with the help of semaphores.
+* Semaphores can be programmed in machine-independent codes of the microkernel.
+* Multiple processes cannot be entered in the critical section of Semaphores.
+* They permit more than one thread access to the crucial section.
+* Semaphores strictly follow the mutual exclusion principle, making them more efficient than other methods of synchronization.
+* There is no waste of resources due to busy waiting in semaphores.
+The processor does not waste time unnecessarily in checking if there are any conditions that will allow access to the critical section.

+## Disadvantages

+* Semaphores can lead to priority inversion, whereby low priority processes might access the critical sections first while high priority processes may access it later.
+This is one of the greatest limitations.
+* The Wait and Signal operations must be performed in the correct order to avoid semaphore deadlocks.
+* It is not practical to use semaphores on a large scale.
+This is because their use results in loss of modularity.
+This happens because wait() and signal() operations stop the creation of a structured layout for the system.
+* They are not required to be used, but they are agreed upon.
+* Unsanctioned use can cause a process to block indefinitely.
+This is known asDeadlock.
+In the next lessons, we will discuss deadlocks in greater detail.